TortoiseWolfe/rn_Turtorial_Outline/zzz.md

     setLocalError("");
     await signIn(email, password);
-    // If signIn is successful, user is set in context }
+    // if signIn is successful, user is set by onAuthStateChange }

   return (